deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17637/index.md

 ![](figures/figures_6_3.png)

-> 🔼 The figure illustrates the MIA-DPO framework, showing how single-image data is augmented with irrelevant images, attention values are used to filter out hallucinations, and chosen/rejected pairs are created for DPO optimization.
+> 🔼 The figure illustrates the MIA-DPO framework, which extends single-image data to multi-image data by adding irrelevant images and uses attention values to filter out hallucination responses for DPO.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: MIA-DPO Framework.
 We extend the single-image dataset to multi-image datasets by inserting irrelevant images and using attention values to filter out the hallucination responses for rejected samples of the DPO algorithm.